Hanan-Nathem-Saadeh/Reading-Notes/Read:05-LinkedLists.md

     # Linked Lists

     ![](./img/LinkedList.jpg)
+   ### What is a Linked List
     - A Linked List is a sequence of Nodes that are connected/linked to each other.
+    - there are two type : singly and doubly.
+    ### Terminology
     -  each Node references the next Node in the link.
     - Singly refers to the number of references the node has.
 A Singly linked list means that there is only one reference.
     - Nodes are the individual items/links that live in a linked list.
 Each node contains the data for each link.
     - Each node contains a property called Next.
 This property contains the reference to the next node.
     - The Head is a reference of type Node to the first node in a linked list.
-    - he Current is a reference of type Node to the node that is currently being looked at.
+    - The Current is a reference of type Node to the node that is currently being looked at.
+   ### Traversal
+     - we cant use any loop we use the next property.
+     - the best way to travel its while loop .
+     - first we must look to the head then loop.
      -
+    **Traversal Big O**
+    - Big O of time for Includes would be O(n).
+This is because, at its worse case, the node we are looking for will be the very last node in the linked list.
+    - The Big O of space for Includes would be O(1).
+This is because there is no additional space being used than what is already given to us with the linked list input.